hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 ### Conclusion

 NF-ResNets show that it is possible to get rid of BN in ResNets without throwing away predictive performance.
-However, NF-ResNets still rely on weight normalisation schemes to make the models competitive with their BN counterparts.
+However, NF-ResNets still rely on weight normalization schemes to make the models competitive with their BN counterparts.
-Therefore, it could be argued that NF-ResNets are not entirely _normaliser-free_.
+Therefore, it could be argued that NF-ResNets are not entirely _normalizer-free_.
 It almost seems as if NF-ResNets are an example of how BN can be imitated using different components, rather than how to get rid of it.
 This also means that it is hard to distil meaningful insights as to why/how BN works so well.
 One thing that this approach does make clear is that the backward dynamics due to BN should be part of the explanation.

-**TL;DR:** NF-ResNets, rescaled ResNets with Centred Weight Normalisation, can be used to imitate the forward pass of ResNets with BN, but they do not help much to explain what makes BN so successful.
+**TL;DR:** NF-ResNets, rescaled ResNets with Centred Weight Normalization, can be used to imitate the forward pass of ResNets with BN, but they do not help much to explain what makes BN so successful.

 ---